The Truth about the New Covenant

 Mary interrupted her pastor, growing more enthusiastic by the second.

 “But if it’s true that the unbreakable New Covenant was specifically designed by God to prevent us from ever sinning in heaven by writing his laws on our hearts and minds (which I presume means that God is literally taking away our free will to ever sin in heaven), then under the unbreakable New Covenant, God himself becomes responsible for our obedience in heaven, in contrast to being under the breakable Old Covenant, where we ourselves will always be responsible for our own obedience here on earth, because even after receiving the Holy Spirit, we are still responsible for our own obedience, right, Pastor?
-So, if the New Covenant is “I will write my laws on your hearts and minds”, then the Old Covenant must be “[You yourself must] fix these words of mine in your hearts and minds”, as it says Deuteronomy 11: 18.
-But if this is also true, then the reason the Old Covent was weak was because we always retained the free will to sin and break the Old Covenant.
+So, if the New Covenant is “I (as Almighty GOD) will write my laws on your hearts and minds”, then the Old Covenant must be “[You yourself (as my children) must] fix these words of mine in your hearts and minds”, as it says Deuteronomy 11: 18.
+But if this is also true, then the reason the Old Covent was weak was because we ourselves always retained the free will to sin and break the Old Covenant.
 And the reason the New Covenant is superior is that, in heaven, God will make it impossible for us to ever sin, and so in heaven it will be impossible for us to ever break the New Covenant.
 For when God “writes his laws on our hearts and minds” in heaven, it means that God (like a divine computer programmer) will literally DELETE the free-will-program that allows us to sin.
 So in heaven, it would become literally impossible for us to ever become upset, angry, envious, jealous, hostile, or violent towards one another or become upset at God in any way either.
 We would still have complete free will in all other ways (such as what to do, what to say, what to sing, what to learn, who to be with, how to be creative, what musical instruments to play, what sports to play, what job to have, etc.) but we would totally lose our free will to ever sin again.”
 Mary finally finished her discourse and was out of breath with excitement.

 "You realize, Mary," said the pastor, "that your interpretation of the New Covenant is entirely the opposite from what the Church traditionally teaches about this issue, because the Church teaches that we are already under the New Covenant and that we are under both the Great Commission and the New Covenant at the same time.
 What made you come up with this, Mary?" the pastor asked.